 Agbogbloshie Air Quality/ 12 April 2019

-This measurement is far beyond the 'hazardous' level of the US EPA Air Quality Index (AQI).
+This measurement is far above the 'hazardous' level of the US EPA Air Quality Index (AQI).

 The measurement is more than 20 times above the WHO recommended safe limits.